 School Meetings -Dr. Karabelnik does attend school meetings and planning meetings, if requested, as her schedule allows.
 Generally, she tries to schedule meetings on Fridays.

 Professional Presentations-Dr. Karabelnik will happily do educational presentations for your group.
 She has done presentations on topics such psychotropic medications, depression, anxiety disorders and bipolar disorders.
 She will gladly talk with you further about possible topics and work with you to tailor her presentation to your needs.
-Dr. Karabelnik has done teacher, therapist, and nursing in-services.
-She has also done parent information sessions for various organizations.
+Dr. Karabelnik is willing to do in-services for teachers, therapists, nurses, and information sessions for parents.

 Below are a variety of forms.
 Completion and return of these forms prior to your appointment will help your initial session to be the most productive.
 After you have scheduled your initial appointment, please download and complete the relevant forms and return them via fax: 860-561-6184, email: firstname.lastname@example.org or regular mail: Dr. Karabelnik